Skip to the main content.

 How startups can retain talent and reduce employee turnover

 Why is employee retention so important?
 Well, companies with a high employee turnover rate spend a lot of time and money on recruitment.
-Large corporations might be able to mitigate such costs, but can startups?
-Every penny counts when you’re new to the game.

 Low retention rates can also harm a company’s reputation, impact team morale and ultimately, stunt growth.
 Not ideal.
 Leaders ought to hold on to talented team members and top performers for as long as possible.

-The UK job market is recovering post-pandemic, but it’s still competitive.
+The UK job market is recovering but it’s still competitive.
 Startups need an effective employee retention strategy to attract and retain the best talent.

 So, how can startups improve employee retention rates?
 We’ve listed a few things for startups to consider when building a successful employee retention strategy.

 If team members are coming and going rapidly, it’s worth investigating the reasons why.
 Hold an exit interview to better understand why the employee is leaving.
-Are there any recurring themes or obstacles?
-Employees should feel comfortable enough to share their thoughts in complete confidence.

 And if for whatever reason that’s not the case, that’s a concern in itself.
 It may be worth sending out an anonymous survey to the team to gauge overall happiness levels and gain valuable insight.